Chureito Pagoda framed by vibrant autumn leaves with snow-capped Mount Fuji in the background on a clear, sunny day in Fujiyoshida, Japan.

 • Customs declaration is a form you will need to fill with the information or any goods or money you are bringing into Japan.
 You need to fill one declaration per family.
 You can fill the form before travelling to Japan via Visit Japan website or do it on the way or upon arrival.
 We got the physical form on the plane.
 It only took a few minutes, as we had nothing to declare.

-I personally recommend filling the physical customs declaration card, as we did, given that we encountered no delays whatsoever with it.
+I personally recommend filling the physical customs declaration card, as we did both times, given that we encountered no delays whatsoever with it.
 Upon arrival, after passing passport control, it took us 2 minutes to present the form, there were basically no queues.
 On the other hand, if we filled the form online, we would have to fill same information on the computer screens provided before passport control and that’s one additional unnecessary step, which will delay you more.

 Money Matters for Visiting Japan